visit-dav/visit/src/doc/cli_manual/functions.rst

   ReplaceDatabase(databaseName, timeState) -> integer

-databaseName : type
+databaseName : string
-    A string containing the name of the new database.
+    The name of the new database.

-timeState : type
+timeState : integer
     A zero-based integer containing the time state that should be made active once the database has been replaced.

-return value : integer
+return type : CLI_return_t
     The ReplaceDatabase function returns an integer value of 1 for success and 0 for failure.